 How to download multiple files using Curl?

 By default, Curl shows no progress when downloading a file.
-To display the progress bar, use the "- #" flag.
+To see the download progress, use the "-#" flag.
+The following is an example of printing download progress using the Curl flag:

 Curl Shoe Download Progress